bw2/ExpansionHunter/README.md

   - it works by introducing an in-memory read cache that reduces the number of disk operations needed to retrieve mismapped mate pairs
   - by default, the cache is reset for each locus, leading to a modest speedup with negligible memory overhead
   - the new `--cache-mates` option activates reuse of the cache across loci, leading to a more significant speed increase, though at a cost of increased memory usage (typically in the range of 1-2GB of memory usage for catalogs with 100s to 1000s of loci)
   - for large catalogs, it is better to use the new "low-mem-streaming" analysis mode.
 However, if you do want to split a larger variant catalog into multiple shards and use "seeeking" mode, it's important to presort the catalog by normalized motif (which is the cyclic shift of a motif that is alphabetically first - ie. AGC rather than CAG).
-This ensures that loci with the same normalized motif will be processed in the same shard, increasing cache hit rates and therefore speed for this optimization.
+This ensures that loci with the same normalized motif will be processed in the same shard, increasing cache hit rates and therefore speed due to this optimization.

 ### Citation